Key takeaways

 @State private var output = ""

-@State private var configuration: TranslationSession.Configuration?
+@State private var config: TranslationSession.Configuration?

 var body: some View {